 This paper focused mainly on the simplest case --- the discrete operator with a quantised input.
 However, a generalisation of the model and the identification method for the case of a non-quantised input were also proposed.
 In this case, the number of parameters required to describe the system can be significantly reduced.

-The general form of the Urysohn model describes systems with multiple inputs and outputs and the proposed modelling and identification techniques are valid in such multiple-input/output case.
-The identification of the multiple-input/output discrete Urysohn operator reduces to the problem of identification of the single-input/output operator.
-The C\# implementation of the multidimensional model and the identification algorithm, as well as the demo programme are available at \cite{PolarURL}, while the Matlab codes for the single-input/output model are provided in appendix \ref{sec:codes}.
+The C\# implementation of the MISO model and the identification algorithm, as well as the demo programme for the computational example of section \ref{sec:grid} are available at \cite{PolarURL}.
+The minimalistic Matlab codes for the SISO model and its identification are provided in appendix \ref{sec:codes}.

 \titleformat{\section}[hang]{ \bfseries \sffamily}{Appendix \thesection}{1em}{}